 Our mortgage debt agreements contain "cash trap" provisions that are triggered when the hotel's operating results fall below a certain debt service coverage ratio or debt yield.
 When these provisions are triggered, all of the excess cash flow generated by the hotel is deposited directly into cash management accounts for the benefit of our lenders until a specified debt service coverage ratio or debt yield is reached.
 Such provisions do not allow the lender the right to accelerate repayment of the underlying debt.
-As of December 31, 2020, the debt service coverage ratios or debt yields for all of our mortgage loans were below the minimum thresholds such that the cash trap provision of each respective loan could be enforced.
-As of December 31, 2020, none of our mortgage debt lenders has enforced cash trap provisions.
+As of December 31, 2021, the debt service coverage ratios or debt yields for eight of our mortgage loans were below the minimum thresholds such that the cash trap provision of each respective loan could be enforced.
+As of December 31, 2021, none of our mortgage debt lenders has enforced cash trap provisions.
 We do not expect that such cash traps will affect our ability to satisfy our short-term liquidity requirements.

 In December 2017, we established a \$50 million dividend reinvestment and stock purchase plan (the "Prior DRSPP").
-We filed a new \$50 million shelf registration statement for the dividend reinvestment and stock purchase plan (the "Current DRSPP") and together with the Prior DRSPP, the "DRSPP") on December 22, 2020 to replace the prior program.
+We filed a new \$50 million shelf registration statement for the dividend reinvestment and stock purchase plan (the "Current DRSPP" and together with the Prior DRSPP, the "DRSPP") on December 22, 2020 to replace the Prior DRSPP.
 Under the DRSPPs, shareholders may purchase additional common shares by reinvesting some or all of the cash dividends received on the Company's common shares.
-Shareholders may also make optional cash purchases of the Company's common shares subject to certain limitations detailed in the prospectuses for the DRSPPs.
-During the year ended December 31, 2020, we issued 20,512 shares under the Prior DRSPP at a weighted average price of \$8.89, which generated \$0.2 million of proceeds.
-As of December 31, 2020, there were common shares having a maximum aggregate sales price of approximately \$50.0 million available for issuance under the Current DRSPP.
+Shareholders may also make optional cash purchases of the Company's common shares subject to certain limitations detailed in the prospectuses for the DRSPP.
+During the year ended December 31, 2021, we issued 149,668 shares under the Current DRSPP at a weighted average price of \$13.77, which generated \$2.1 million of proceeds.
+As of December 31, 2021, there were common shares having a maximum aggregate sales price of approximately \$47.9 million available for issuance under the Current DRSPP.

-In December 2017, we established an "At-the-Market-Plan" program (the "Prior ATM Plan") whereby, from time to time, we may publicly offer and sell our common shares having an aggregate maximum offering price up to \$100 million by means of ordinary brokers transactions on the New York Stock Exchange (the "NYSE"), in negotiated transactions or in transactions that are deemed to be "at-the-market" offerings as defined in Rule 415 under the Securities Act of 1933, as amended.
+In December 2017, we established an "at-the-market" offering program (the "Prior ATM Plan") whereby, from time to time, we may publicly offer and sell our common shares having an aggregate maximum offering price up to \$100 million by means of ordinary brokers transactions on the New York Stock Exchange (the "NYSE"), in negotiated transactions or in transactions that are deemed to be "at-the-market" offerings as defined in Rule 415 under the Securities Act of 1933, as amended.
 We filed a \$100 million registration statement for a new ATM program (the "ATM Plan") on January 5, 2021 to replace the prior program.
-At the same time, the Company entered into a sales agreement with Cantor Fitzgerald & Co., Barclays Capital Inc., BMO Capital Markets Corp., BofA Securities, Inc., BTIG, LLC, Citigroup Global Markets Inc., Regions Securities LLC, Stifel, Nicolaus & Company, Incorporated and Wells Fargo Securities as sales agents..
-During the year ended December 31, 2020, we issued no shares under the Prior ATM Plan.
-As of December 31, 2020, there were common shares having a maximum aggregate sales price of approximately \$100.0 million available for issuance under the ATM Plan.
+At the same time, the Company entered into a sales agerement with Cantor Fitzgerald & Co., Barclays Capital Inc., BMO Capital Markets Corp., BofA Securities, Inc., BTIG, LLC, Citigroup Global Markets Inc., Regions Securities LLC, Stifel, Nicolaus & Company, Incorporated and Wells Fargo Securities as ales agents.
+During the year ended December 31, 2021, we issued 1,595,528 shares under the ATM Plan at a weighted average price of \$14.13 per share, which generated \$22.5 million of proceeds.
+As of December 31, 2021, there were common shares having a maximum aggregate sales price of approximately \$77.5 million available for issuance under the ATM Plan.